Alfred D. Chandler Jr.

 Alfred DuPont Chandler Jr. (September 15, 1918 – May 9, 2007) was a professor of business history at Harvard Business School and Johns Hopkins University, who wrote extensively about the scale and the management structures of modern corporations.
 His works redefined business and economic history of industrialization.
-He received the Pulitzer Prize for History for his work, The Visible Hand: The Managerial Revolution in American Business (1977).
+He received the Pulitzer Prize for History for The Visible Hand: The Managerial Revolution in American Business (1977).
 He was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.
 He has been called "the doyen of American business historians".

 Family and life

 Chandler was the great-grandson of Henry Varnum Poor.
 "Du Pont" was apparently a family name given to his grandfather because his great-grandmother was raised by the Du Pont family, and there are other connections as well.

 Chandler graduated from Phillips Exeter Academy in 1936 and Harvard College in 1940.
-After World War II, he returned to Harvard, finished his M.A. in 1946, and earned his doctorate in 1952 under the direction of Frederick Merk.
+After naval service in World War II, he returned to Harvard, finished his M.A. in 1946, and earned his doctorate in 1952 under the direction of Frederick Merk.
 He taught at M.I.T. and Johns Hopkins University before arriving at Harvard Business School in 1970.